-In order to broaden the horizons of the toy masters in the workshop they wrote out samples of toys from different countries of the world.
+In order to broaden the horizons of the toy masters in the workshop they wrote out samples of doll toys for games from different countries of the world.
 Especially fashionable was the art of the countries of the East, in particular Japan.
 That is why in the late 90s of the 19th century, toli from Paris, toli from the island of Honshu, a figure of the Buddhist sage Fukurum was brought to the Mamontov estate.
 Inside it was invested one more in the other six smaller figures.
 Fukurumu is the deity of happiness and longevity, and the five figures inside are gods of lower rank.
 True, the story of the origin of our nesting dolls from the Japanese god Fukuruma is only one of the versions.
 According to another version, the brownnesting dolls are a modified Easter egg-pysanka.
 Such detachable painted eggs have long been popular in Russia.

 The first Russian nesting dolls was a chubby peasant girl in an embroidered shirt, sundress and apron, in a flowery scarf, holding a black rooster in her hands.
 The real nesting doll- exclaimed someone when he saw the doll.
 So the doll was nicknamed Matryona, and affectionately Matryosh, Nesting dolls with a rooster.
 The name Matryona was very popular among the Russian people.
 They say that was the name of a servant who served tea at Abramtsevo evenings and looked like a chubby nesting dolls.

 - And in the first Matryona a whole family also settled; One young lady with a rooster, the other with a sickle, the next with a loaf of bread and then the brother in a painted shirt.
 The whole family is friendly and hardworking.